lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-14. The next set of code displays the more interesting results.
-Using OpenCV library calls, we get to see a rectangle drawn around the area that the face detection model determined to be a face.
+5. Using OpenCV library calls draw a rectangle around the area that the face detection model determined to be a face along with a label.

 ```cpp
 int i = 0;